 Best Dishwashers for Your Kitchen

 With so many options, features and finishes, buying a new dishwasher may seem a bit confusing at first.
-Whether you’re updating your entire kitchen, seeking a sleek, stainless steel model or just ready for a simple upgrade, this guide will help you you choose the right model for your budget and needs.
+Whether you’re updating your entire kitchen, seeking a sleek, stainless steel model or just ready for a simple upgrade, this dishwasher buying guide will help you choose the right model for your budget and needs.

-Dishwashers have either a front control panel, located on the front of the dishwasher, or a top control panel (also called “fully integrated”), which is located on the inside edge of the dishwasher door.
+Dishwashers have either a front control panel, located on the front of the dishwasher, or a top control panel (also called “hidden” or “fully integrated”), which is located on the inside edge of the dishwasher door.
 Each option has its own benefits, depending on your needs.
 Front control panels make it easy to know which phase of the wash cycle your dishwasher is in.
 Top control panels are often good for households with small children as they keep the buttons hidden while also providing a sleek look.
 However, it may not be as easy to tell what cycle your machine is in.
 Your dishwasher buttons may either be actual buttons or touch control.

 Customize your dishwasher with racks designed to accommodate all your washable items.
 Third racks offer more space for larger cooking tools and racks with removable or fold-down tines let you configure your dishwasher to fit wine glasses, cookie sheets and more.